top of page

 I'm not here to paint all women with the same brush.
 There are those who bring warmth and understanding, who dance with their emotions without losing themselves in the storm.
 But my past experiences have left me drawn to the quiet corners of life where whispers replace shouts and shadows reside in solitude.

-My respiratory problem makes me reluctant to desire affection regularly, as stress makes me feel that my lungs are getting dirthier.
+My respiratory problem makes me reluctant to desire affection regularly, as stress makes me feel that my lungs are getting dirtier.
 I've no desire considering those who care little, if at all, of my medical problem.
 I feel that I suffered enough, trying to get validated by those whose caring is too conditional to worth the investment.

 I do not know what made them treat me coldly, but most of them understood, somehow, my deep relationship with pain, and how I suffered so easily, and still do.
-They feared wanting to hurt me, so they run away.
+They feared wanting to hurt me, so they ran away.

 But I accepted these intensive agonies as inevitable, already.
 If I'll have to suffer I will.
 If they are afraid of my willingness to be vulnerable, they better understand that I refuse being weak.
 For I open myself to the torment of my mind and of people I care about, so I could be stronger, despite the pains of life, haunting me intensively for many years.